moment/luxon/docs/moment.md

 1. Months in Luxon are 1-indexed instead of 0-indexed like in Moment and the native Date type.
 1. Localizations and time zones are implemented by the native Intl API (or a polyfill of it), instead of by the library itself.
 1. Luxon has both a Duration type and an Interval type.
 The Interval type is like Twix.
-1. Luxon only supports [relative time features](#humanization) if the required [Intl.RelativeTimeFormat](https://github.com/tc39/proposal-intl-relative-time) APIs are provided by the browser or polyfills.

 ## Other API style differences